 They’re pretty dangerous.
 Don’t make these unless you have someone to share with or you have a bit of self-control!

-For those of you with kids back at school, these nut-free granola bars are perfect.
+For those of you with kids back at school, these nut-free granola bars are perfect (and so is this Nut Free Trail Mix).
 They’re peanut-free, nut-free and seed-free and are perfect for the lunch box.

 If your kids can bring nutty treats to school, these Cashew Chocolate Chip Cookie Larabars, Apple Pie Larabar Bites and Peanut Butter Cookie Dough Energy Bites are great options!